jrp244/byu-cs324/hw-signals/README.md

 		break;
 ```

-That means, that the `sleep()` will simply run uninterrupted.
+That means that the `sleep()` will simply run uninterrupted.
 After 20
 seconds, you should see the following output:

 ```